Kananaskis Country

 Sir Edmund Hillary

-About Kananaskis Country
+Welcome to Kananaskis Country

 Kananaskis Country (aka K-country) is my favourite hiking destination in the Canadian Rockies.
 There’s something SO impressive about the vibrant lakes, massive mountains, and technical scrambles here.

-Note that you need a conservation pass to enter Kananaskis and that this area is prime grizzly territory: learn proper bear safety and always carry bear spray.
+Note that you need a conservation pass to enter Kananaskis and that this area is in prime grizzly territory: learn proper bear safety and always carry bear spray.

 Here’s the official Kananaskis website and here’s a list of the campsites offered in the area.